magento/knowledge-base/src/troubleshooting/general/product-recommendations-do-not-show-in-page-builder.md

 ---
 title: Product Recommendations not shown in Page Builder
-labels: troubleshooting,Magento Commerce Cloud,on-premise,cloud infrastructure,Page Builder,Product Recommendations,Adobe Commerce
+labels: troubleshooting,Magento,on-premises,cloud infrastructure,Page Builder,Product Recommendations,Adobe Commerce
 ---

 This article provides a solution for the issue where the Product Recommendations option is not shown in Page Builder.